Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Server-Managed Snapshot Only

-This is the default behavior, selected by `item.snapshot.enabled.mode = NONE` combined with `fields.evaluate.command.mode ∈ {DISABLED, AUTO}`.
-The connector does not actively manage the snapshot, but the Lightstreamer Server's built-in snapshot machinery still applies:
+This is the default behavior, selected by `item.snapshot.enabled.mode = NONE` combined with `fields.evaluate.command.mode ∈ {DISABLED, AUTO}`: the connector does not actively manage the snapshot, but the Lightstreamer Server's built-in snapshot machinery still applies.

-- The internal Kafka Consumer is started _lazily_, on the first client subscription, and every record fetched from Kafka is delivered as a realtime update.
+- **Lazy consumer.** The internal Kafka Consumer is started on the first client subscription, and every record fetched from Kafka is delivered as a realtime update.
-- The connector does not pre-seed any per-item store on the Lightstreamer Server.
-The snapshot a new subscriber receives reflects only the current state the Server has accumulated for that item from prior realtime activity — typically empty for the very first subscriber (before any record has been forwarded), but possibly non-empty for later subscribers, depending on what the Server's per-_Mode_ store has retained.
+- **Snapshot reflects Server state only.** The connector does not pre-seed any per-item store on the Lightstreamer Server, so the snapshot a new subscriber receives reflects only the current state the Server has accumulated for that item from prior realtime activity — typically empty for the very first subscriber (before any record has been forwarded), but possibly non-empty for later subscribers, depending on what the Server's per-_Mode_ store has retained.
-- The subscription _Mode_ is left to the client when `fields.evaluate.command.mode = DISABLED`; with `AUTO` the adapter still pins _COMMAND_ Mode so that the `command` field can be synthesised from each record.
+- **Subscription _Mode_.** Left to the client when `fields.evaluate.command.mode = DISABLED`; with `AUTO` the adapter still pins _COMMAND_ Mode so that the `command` field can be synthesised from each record.

 ## Strategy 1 — Connector-Managed Snapshot